frankkwabenaaboagye/explore-spring/spring-security/springOne2024-springsecurity6.4/README.md

 }

 // tests remain the same

+// Note that we only overode the findById
 ```

 - From the above the 2 tests passes and two fails just like before